cpoile/claudemacs/README.md

 ## Buffer Naming

-Claudemacs creates workspace-aware buffer names:
+Claudemacs creates workspace-aware buffer names that include the tool name:
-- With workspace: `*claudemacs:workspace-name*`
+- With workspace: `*claudemacs:claude:workspace-name*`
-- Without workspace: `*claudemacs:/path/to/project*`
+- Without workspace: `*claudemacs:claude:/path/to/project*`
+- Multiple instances: `*claudemacs:claude-2:workspace-name*`

+The format is `*claudemacs:TOOL(-N):SESSION-ID*` where:
+- `TOOL` is the tool name (claude, codex, gemini, etc.)
+- `-N` is the instance number (omitted for first instance)
+- `SESSION-ID` is the workspace name or project path

 Currently supports Doom Emacs workspaces and Perspective mode.
-If you use another workspace package and would like support added, please open an issue - I'm happy to add support for others.
+Open an issue if you use another workspace package.

 ## Tips and Tricks